muhammedihsansolak/e-commerce/README.md

 ### Business Logics

-- **Unique Customer Emails:** Each customer's email must be unique within the system to ensure proper identification and communication.
+- **Unique Customer Emails:** Each user's email must be unique within the system to ensure proper identification and communication.

 - **Multiple Addresses per Customer:** Customers have the flexibility to store more than one address in the system, allowing for convenient shipping to various locations.